-- In the event a captain (and only the captain) wishes to protest the eligibility of a player or team, the captain will be required to deposit $100 with the tournament officials at the podium.
+- In the event a team captain (and only the team captain) wishes to protest the eligibility of a player or team, the captain will be required to deposit $100 with tournament officials at the podium.

 - If the captain is correct in the protest, the captain will be refunded the deposit and the tournament officials will take proper measures in dealing with the situation.

 - If the protesting captain is incorrect in the protest, the captain will surrender the deposit and it will go into the general fund of Western BCA.